 - Our Zantac injury attorneys understand how difficult a cancer diagnosis can be.
 We will handle all aspects of your claim on your behalf and help you prepare for each stage.

 In September 2019, an online pharmacy called Valisure conducted routine testing on batches of Zantac.
 It found dangerous levels of N-Nitrosodimethylamine (NDMA), a probable human carcinogen, in certain batches of the medication.
 According to the World Health Organization (WHO), several animal studies have shown that NDMA may induce cancer in mice and that humans may be especially sensitive to its carcinogenic effects.

 The U.S. Food and Drug Administration (FDA) issued a recall for Zantac and generic ranitidine in April 2020.
 After conducting an investigation into the NDMA impurity, it found that levels of NDMA may increase over time and when medication is stored at too-high temperatures.

-How Do You Qualify for a Zantac Lawsuit?
+How Do You Qualify for a Zantac Lawsuit in Missouri?

 You may qualify for a Zantac lawsuit if you took Zantac for at least one year, were diagnosed with a Zantac-related cancer, and at least one year has passed between your first dose of Zantac and the date of your diagnosis.
 There are multiple cancers associated with Zantac, including the following:

 If you were diagnosed with any type of cancer after taking Zantac, speak to a qualified Missouri Zantac lawyer at Estey & Bomberger, LLP as soon as possible.
-Your attorney can evaluate your claim and help you determine whether or not you qualify for litigation.
+Your Zantac lawsuit attorney in Missouri can evaluate your claim and help you determine whether or not you qualify for litigation.